wghammock/wghammock/README.md

 - 💞️ I’m always looking to collaborate on interesting challenges !!!
 - 📫 How to reach me :: https://www.linkedin.com/in/william-hammock-a97197110/

 **Note: For many years now I've been working with clients via AWS code commit, GitLab, or bitbucket, so not all years show my contribution counts.
-Most active years on github where 2015, 2016.**
+My most active years on github where 2015 -2018, and a little more around 2020.**

 <!---
 wghammock/wghammock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.